SanAgui00/sif-billing-system/README.md

 - Code reviews, refactoring y optimización de rendimiento en sprints Agile

 ---

-### License
+### Preparation for Portfolio

-This repository is shared for portfolio and educational purposes.
-The original codebase was developed at Código Geek S.A.S.
-All client-specific data, credentials, and internal configurations have been removed.
+This codebase was originally developed at Código Geek S.A.S.
+(2019–2021).
+For GitHub portfolio purposes, the code was sanitized (credentials removed, build artifacts cleaned) and documentation was added.
+All source code and business logic remains the original work from my time at Código Geek.

 ### Contact